 International Research Training Groups provide opportunities for joint doctoral training programs between German universities and universities abroad.
 The research and study programs are jointly developed and supervised.
 Doctoral students in the program complete a six-month research stay at the respective partner institution.
 More information on this program can be found on the DFG website by clicking here.

-Funding for Student Exchange and Curriculum Development
+Funding for Student Mobility and Curriculum Development

 International Study and Training Partnerships (ISAP)